 Terminal Ballistics Research (TBR) is a business that was formed to educate hunters and shooters worldwide.
 This is delivered via our online cartridge knowledge base, our tutorial books, hunting tutorial services and rifle accurizing services (including self learning via our bedding products and tutorials).

 My hunting career started when I was a young boy with my father.
 I started with the .22 magnum, graduating to the Lee Enfield .303 at age 12.
 We came from a poor background and our firearms and ammunition were always of equally poor quality.
 We wounded a lot of game.
-When I left home at the age of 16, I bought a Lee Enfield and used this for several years, moved on to the .243 but later settled on the 6.5x55 Swedish Mauser.
+When I left home at the age of 16, I bought a Lee Enfield rifle and used this for some time but my interest in ballistics grew quickly, and I soon had a small but diverse collection of rifles and cartridges.

-When I shot my first deer with the 6.5x55, contrary to the Swede's reputation of producing deep penetration, the bullet I was using suffered blow up.
+I shot my first deer with a 6.5x55.
+Contrary to the Swede's reputation of producing deep penetration, the bullet I was using suffered blow up.
 The wounded deer evaded my attempts to locate it as night approached.
 In the morning, I found the animal which had died slowly from a small portion of lead which had reached its lungs.
 Later I changed to a new style of bullet and was off after a trophy pig for the annual NZ Deerstalkers contest.
 Again, perhaps by sheer coincidence, bullet blow up caused my pig which was hit squarely in the shoulder, to break into a run and take off for several hundred yards.

 In early 2004, I sat down with Steph and discussed writing a helpful, useful text book about cartridges, a book to rival much previous literature.
 The book would be written for hunters from all walks of life with information transferable internationally.
 The goal of the book would not primarily be to rank one cartridge against another but instead to help hunters achieve optimum performance from their cartridge of choice on differing game.
 With Steph's support and input, the mammoth project began.

 Although I had planned on writing a hard copy hunting cartridge book, in 2008 we made the bold (but nerve-racking!) decision to publish all our research online for free as the TBR online cartridge knowledge base.
 The original book project was such a mammoth undertaking that we were concerned that if we did not make our research public, we might never complete the book and our research might never see the light of day.
+Our initial plan was to utilize advertising for revenue but after launching the site, we could not bear the spam type look and feel so the ads were stripped from our website less than a week later.
+With the information now live, we decided to commit this to the public.
 We felt that by publishing our research online for free it would be of benefit to both the reader (and the hunting community), as a valuable free resource, as well as to ourselves as we would have the ability to continually update the knowledgebase as our research continued into the future.
-To finance the free online knowledge base, we have utilized a donation system.
+To finance the free online knowledge base, we employed a donation system.
 At the same time, I have also steadily developed a line of products including our bedding compounds and ironically - our current book series which have both proved popular.

 If you find the TBR online cartridge knowledgebase a valuable resource we would be sincerely grateful if you consider helping us fund the costs of this website and continue our research by making a donation or by purchasing our products.